ubc/canvas-assignment-submission-download/README.md

 ## Notes

 - Ensure your API token has the necessary permissions to access course submissions.
-- Submission download that fail are logged in `failed_downloads.txt`.
+- Submission downloads that fail are logged in `failed_downloads.txt`.

 ## License